On the Intrinsic Limits of Transformer Image Embeddings in Non-Solvable Spatial Reasoning: Experimental Verification

 \subsection{The Latent Space Algebra (LSA) Benchmark}

-We construct a hierarchy of three synthetic datasets, each governed by a group $G$ with a distinct algebraic complexity.
+A hierarchy of three synthetic datasets is constructed, each governed by a group $G$ corresponding to the algebraic structures defined in the Preliminaries.
 This progression isolates the point where circuit depth becomes a bottleneck.

-\begin{itemize} \item \textbf{Level 1: Abelian (2D Translation, $G \cong \mathbb{Z}^2$).} The baseline structure.
-Images are generated by translating objects on a 2D lattice.
+\textbf{Level 1: Abelian ($G \cong \mathbb{Z}^2$).} The baseline structure consists of 2D translations on a lattice.
 Since translations commute ($T_x T_y = T_y T_x$), the group is abelian and solvable.
-Standard $\mathsf{TC^0}$ circuits are theoretically capable of modeling this structure.
+Standard constant-depth circuits are theoretically capable of modeling this structure.

-\item \textbf{Level 2: Solvable Non-Abelian (Affine Group, $G \le \mathrm{Aff}(2)$).} We introduce scaling.
-Although scaling and translation do not commute, the group admits a derived series that terminates at the identity.
-This tests the model's ability to handle non-commutative operations that are still decomposable into abelian extensions.
+\textbf{Level 2: Solvable Non-Abelian ($G \le \mathrm{SE}(2)$).} This level introduces 2D rigid motions, combining rotation and translation.
+While the operations do not commute, the group is structurally constrained and admits a derived series that terminates at the identity.
+This tests the capability to handle non-commutative operations that are strictly decomposable into finite abelian extensions.

-\item \textbf{Level 3: Non-Solvable (3D Rotation, $G \le \mathrm{SO}(3)$).} The theoretical barrier.
-Images are generated by 3D rotations around the X, Y, and Z axes with a fixed atomic angle $\theta$ (avoiding $90^\circ$ to prevent trivial symmetries).
-These generators produce a dense subset of $\mathrm{SO}(3)$, which contains non-solvable subgroups (e.g., $\mathrm{A}_5$).
-Per Theorem \ref{thm: impossibility}, modeling sequences in this domain requires logical depth beyond $\mathsf{TC^0}$. \end{itemize}
+\textbf{Level 3: Non-Solvable ($G \le \mathrm{SO}(3)$).} The theoretical barrier involves 3D rotations around the X, Y, and Z axes.
+These generators produce a dense subset of $\mathrm{SO}(3)$, which contains finite non-solvable subgroups.
+Modeling sequences in this domain requires logical depth beyond $\mathsf{TC^0}$.

-To ensure performance degradation is strictly attributable to algebraic complexity, we enforce two rigorous design controls: First, we guarantee \textbf{Visual Injectivity}.
-To prevent trivial prediction via symmetry (e.g., rotating a sphere where $g_1 \neq g_2$ but $I_1 = I_2$), we render asymmetric 3D objects from the Stanford 3D Scanning Repository.
-This enforces a strictly injective mapping from group state to image space, forcing the model to track the underlying algebraic state rather than relying on visual ambiguity.
-Second, we strictly control for \textbf{Operational Complexity}.
-We eliminate action space size as a confounder by fixing $|\Sigma|=6$ across all levels.
-Level 1 employs cardinal translations; Level 2 adds isotropic scaling; Level 3 uses principal axis rotations alongside translation and scaling.

-All datasets use a unified rendering pipeline.
-For each sample, we define a start state $I_0$ and apply a random walk of $N$ generators.
-We record the discrete index of the applied generator at each step, resulting in a dataset of tuples $(I_0, S, I_{\text{final}})$, where $S = (s_1, \dots, s_N)$ represents the sequence of symbolic group operations.
-Crucially, we enforce a strict separation of compositional depth: the training set consists exclusively of atomic transitions ($N=1$), while testing evaluates recursive sequences of $N=2 \dots 20$.
-Since test sequences are composed of the same atomic operators and explore the same state space seen during training, this design rules out perceptual Out-of-Distribution (OOD) issues.
-Consequently, failure at $N > 1$ isolates a deficit in combinatorial generalization rather than recognition.